iomete/iomete-marketplace-jobs/table_sync/readme.md

 # IOMETE: Spark Streaming Job

-Pipeline data from your tables to IOMETE Lakehouse using Spark Streaming Job
+Pipeline data from your tables to IOMETE Lakehouse using Spark Streaming Job.

 ## Configuration

 ```json
 {
   "kafka": {